AudioShield/AudioShield/README.md

 This is the source code for AudioShield.

 ## Demo
-The audio demos are availabel [here](https://sites.google.com/view/lstuap).
+The audio demos are available [here](https://sites.google.com/view/lstuap).

 ## Setup